-Known in these parts as the “Daddy of ‘em All,” Frontier Days is the largest outdoor rodeo in the world, and runs for 10 days at the end of July every year.
+Known in these parts as the “Daddy of ‘em All,” Cheyenne Frontier Days is the largest outdoor rodeo in the world and runs for 10 days at the end of July every year.

-You don’t need to be a real cowboy or cowgirl or even dress the part to enjoy Frontier Days.
-Just sidle on up a few miles north of the Colorado border into Wyoming and enjoy a western tradition that is now in its 122ndyear.
+You don’t need to be a real cowboy or cowgirl or even dress the part to enjoy this historic event.
+Just sidle on up a few miles north of the Colorado border into Wyoming and enjoy a western tradition that has celebrated rodeos and western culture since 1897.

-Once there, you will see plenty of real cowboys.
+The fun of attending is seeing plenty of real cowboys both at the rodeo events and on the adjacent grounds.
 Big money is at stake.
-So, Frontier Days attracts about 1,800 top competitors with up to $1 million in cash and prizes on the line.
+So, Cheyenne Frontier Days attracts about 1,800 top competitors with up to $1 million in cash and prizes on the line.